EnsignPayton/MicroFinal/README.md

 # Universal Remote Project

+## Overview

 This project presents a web interface for a universal remote using a Raspberry Pi, complete with a livestream of the TV or device being controlled.

+The project is divided in to two parts, collected together on the final webpage.

+### Input

+The input is a USB webcam, typically mounted to `/dev/video0`.
+We read from the webcam, encode the stream in H.264, and push out over RTMP with FFMpeg.
+This stream is picked up locally by NGINX and translated to an HLS stream.
+We grab the HLS stream on the frontend via Hls.js, which displays our livestream in an html video element.

+### Output

+The output is infrared light emitted by GPIO connected circuitry.
+Buttons on the frontend execute an AJAX call through jQuery which calls a PHP script.
+This PHP script executes a shell script, which parses the command type passed as an argument and executes the proper command.
+Commands are send using the `irsend` tool of the LIRC project.

 ## Setup